jurakovic/TimestampCopy/README.md

 ### Disclaimer

 This script is provided **as-is**, without any warranties or guarantees of fitness for a particular purpose.
 It was created solely for educational and experimental use, and I do **not** intend to actively support or maintain it.
 While it should work reliably in most cases, use it at your own risk.

-### Future Plans

-In the future, I plan to develop a more robust and user-friendly version written entirely in PowerShell for a more native Windows experience.

 ---